maxlefou/gjapi_python/README.md

 Anyway, let's start.

 ### The file py_gjapi.rpy
 This file is a basic python script that includes a class that will interact with the GameJolt API.
-It has been made by vncastanheira and you can find the script alone here: https://github.com/maxlefou/gjapi_renpy It is a fork of the file py_gjapi.py made by vncastanheira that you can find here: https://github.com/vncastanheira/gjapi_python
+It is a fork of the file py_gjapi.py made by vncastanheira that you can find here: https://github.com/vncastanheira/gjapi_python

 As is, the script should work with anything in python out of the box.
 But sadly, for Ren'Py, it's not the case.
 It needs a conversion.
 Fortunately, a very simple conversion. (this is why this fork is made)
 Simply copy this file into the game folder of your game.